When I moved to Huntsville, Alabama a few years ago, I found myself in awe of all this city has to offer.

-The way I stumbled upon Harris Home was really quite providential (but isn’t everything?).
-As long as I can remember I have had a burning passion for orphans, adoption and foster children.
+The way I stumbled upon Harris Home was really quite providential.
+(But isn’t everything?)
+As long as I can remember, I have had a burning passion for orphans, adoption and foster children.
 One night, I simply decided to google “orphanages in Huntsville.”
-(Side note: it doesn’t seem they are really called orphanages anymore.
+(Side note: they’re not really called orphanages anymore.
 Group home is the better term.)
 Harris Home for Children was the first site that popped up.
-I clicked on it, read a bit of their site, saw they had a Facebook page, liked it, looked for some volunteer opportunities, etc. Approximately five minutes later, a sweet friend of mine, that knew me well and knew my heart’s desires, sent me a text.
+I clicked on it, read a bit of their site, saw they had a Facebook page, liked it, looked for some volunteer opportunities, etc. About five minutes later, a sweet friend of mine, that knew me well and knew my heart’s desires, sent me a text.

 “Hey!
 I saw you liked Harris Home on Facebook.
 I was in Connect (a local leadership class) with Tony McGinnis, the Executive Director.
 He’s a really impressive guy.
 I could introduce you guys via e-mail if you want?”

 She sent us both an e-mail making the introduction.
 Tony invited me to come take a tour and talk about volunteer opportunities.
 I came, I toured, I fell in love.
 I sat across from Tony at his conference table and told him about my desires to help, asking what their biggest need was.
 He told me I could be as involved or uninvolved as I’d like.
 Either he was extremely desperate for help, or saw the sincerity in my eyes and took a chance on a random girl, but he told me there were also some opportunities available to serve on their Board of Directors.